-For the Central/South Sound Region, implementation of the proposed 2017 fisheries will meet the recovery plan guidance of not impeding two to four populations representing the range of life histories displayed by the populations in that region from achieving low risk including those specifically identified as needed for recovery of the Puget Sound Chinook ESU (White River and Nisqually).
-Most populations in the region are doing well relative to abundance criteria (Table 21).
-The Green River population is expected to meet its RER under the proposed actions indicating a low risk of the proposed actions to the population.
-Other populations are anticipated to exceed their RERs in 2017.
-The additional risks associated with exceeding the RER in the 2017 fishing year should not impede the survival and recovery of the Nisqually Chinook or White River populations.
-For the White River, growth rates and the escapement trend for the population are positive which include the effects of exploitation rates during the last decade similar to the proposed actions indicating the rates have not impeded growth of the population and would not be expected to do so in 2017.
-For the Nisqually population, this conclusion is based on four considerations: (1) the extirpated status of the indigenous Chinook population, (2) the trend in overall escapements and growth rate for natural-origin escapement, (3) the escapement anticipated in 2017, and (4) the further reduction in exploitation rate managers will take in 2017 to reduce risks while revising the long-term transitional strategy.
-The additional actions being taken by the co-managers as part of the proposed actions described in Section 2.4.1.2 will also help improve the status of the Nisqually Chinook population.
-This approach is also consistent with NMFS' responsibility to balance its tribal trust responsibility and conservation mandates by meeting the ESA's requirements while minimizing to the degree possible disruption of treaty fishing opportunity (Garcia 1998).
-Growth rates for natural-origin escapement are consistently higher than growth rates for natural-origin recruitment.
+For the Central/South Sound Region, implementation of the proposed 2018 fisheries is consistent with the recovery plan guidance of not impeding achievement of viability for two to four populations representing the range of life histories displayed by the populations in that region including those specifically identified as needed for recovery of the Puget Sound Chinook ESU (White River and Nisqually).
+Most populations in the region are doing relatively well compared to abundance criteria (Table 25).
+However, harvest impacts on all populations are anticipated to exceed their RERs in 2018.

+The additional risks associated with exceeding the RER in the 2018 fishing year should not impede achievement of viability by the White, Nisqually or Green, and Cedar River populations.
+The White and Nisqually populations are in Tier 1 watersheds and essential to recovery of the ESU.
+For the White River, growth rates and the escapement trend for the population are positive and this trend has occurred with the effects of exploitation rates during the last decade similar to the proposed actions; indicating the rates have not impeded growth of the population and would not be expected to do so in 2018.
+Natural-origin escapement for the White River is anticipated to exceed its rebuilding threshold.
+For the Nisqually population, the conclusion stated above is based on four considerations: (1) the extirpated status of the indigenous Chinook population, (2) the trend in overall escapements and growth rate for natural-origin escapement, (3) the total escapement anticipated in 2018, and (4) the implementation of a new long-term transitional strategy for the population beginning in 2018.
+The additional actions being taken by the comanagers as part of the proposed actions described in Section 2.4.1.2 will also help improve the status of the Nisqually Chinook population.
+Use of a long-term transitional strategy recognizes the nature of the limiting factors in the watershed and is also consistent with NMFS' responsibility to balance its tribal trust responsibility and conservation mandates by meeting the ESA's requirements while minimizing to the degree possible disruption of treaty fishing opportunity (Garcia 1998).
+Natural-origin returns for the Green River have substantially increased in recent years and the population will be managed in 2018 to ensure that the gains are preserved, maintaining the abundance with additional opportunities to strengthen the trend.
+Growth rates for natural-origin escapement are consistently higher than growth rates for natural-origin recruitment in the Green River.
 This indicates that sufficient fish are escaping the fisheries to maintain or increase the number of spawners from the parent generation, providing some stabilizing influence for abundance and reducing demographic risks.
+Average escapement in 2018 is expected to be above its rebuilding threshold.
+Trends for escapement (total and NOR) and growth rate are increasing.